"...and then there's Maude!"

 A spin-off of the hit sitcom All in the Family

-: female, liberal, new age, free-thinking, and yet every bit as domineering and pushy.
+— female, affluent, educated, liberal, new age, free-thinking — and yet every bit as domineering and pushy.
 Though the show was overtly political, it didn't suffer from the problems with strawmen

 that plagues so many other "hot button" shows.
 While Maude's political views were usually cast in a positive light — helping the needy, racial sensitivity, women's liberation — the greatest handicap to the character was her personality: she was too forceful, stubborn, ego-driven, and often out of touch with the very issues she claimed expertise of.
 Thus the show wasn't necessarily a Take That

 at left-wing beliefs the way All in the Family